Introduction to Costs

 Tuition costs and room and board charges for on-campus students are typically not finalized until the Board of Trustees meet in July of each year.
 Because The Financial Aid Office uses historical data to estimate changes to tuition and room and board fees and estimate the student budgets accordingly.
 Historically, Financial Aid Office estimates have been very close to the actual rates charged.

 To review the most recent approved tuition and room/board rates, please click here.

-Transportation expenses: Transportation expenses are estimated based on average student costs for fuel, auto insurance, bus fare, taxi fare, airfare, etc.
+- Transportation expenses: Transportation expenses are estimated based on average student costs for fuel, parking, public transportation, etc.

 As mentioned above, the Financial Aid Office will provide an estimate of each student's "budget" or estimated cost of attendance.
 When a student reviews their financial aid award notice, they will also see the estimated budget that covers their educational costs.